graemeboulton/portfolio/site/collections/_projects/2025-12-19-power-bi-migration.md

 ## Project background

-This project took place during my previous role.
 Due to confidentiality, I’m unable to share the final reports themselves, but I can explain the approach, decisions, and architecture used to successfully migrate from SAP BusinessObjects to Power BI.

 The journey began in early 2020, during the first Covid lockdown, while I was on furlough.
 With the business facing unprecedented disruption, I was keen to use the time productively and saw a clear opportunity to modernise our reporting capability.
 Around this time, the organisation had just purchased its first Power BI licence.